-Paul E. Hash is a Partner and the Manager of Litigation for the Dallas, Texas office of Jackson Lewis LLP.
+Paul E. Hash is a Shareholder and the Manager of Litigation for the Dallas, Texas office of Jackson Lewis P.C.
 He joined the Firm in 1997.

 Mr. Hash’s experience in appellate work includes having represented clients before the United States Supreme Court, the Fifth, Sixth and Tenth Circuit Courts of Appeal, The Texas Supreme Court and several of the Texas District Courts of Appeal.

 Mr. Hash has substantial experience in the area of traditional labor law.
 He has tried representation hearings and unfair labor practice trials, managed and counseled clients during representation and decertification campaigns, and has represented employers in negotiations.
 Mr. Hash has also represented employers in numerous labor arbitrations, including interest arbitration, contractual disputes and discipline and discharge cases.

 Mr. Hash regularly counsels Human Resources professionals and in-house counsel in all aspects of employment law, including discipline and discharge, leave and accommodation administration, handbook and policy review, contract negotiation and drafting, and the handling of administrative matters such as EEOC charges and claims before state administrative agencies.

 Mr. Hash frequently conducts training on employment and human resource management issues.
 He is a popular speaker for attorney continuing legal education and human resources training seminars, having spoken for the State Bar of Texas, The University of Texas School of Law, the University of Houston School of Law, the South Texas College of Law, the Dallas Bar Association, the Society of Human Resource Management, the American Corporate Counsel Association, the Council on Education in Management and numerous Chambers of Commerce and business groups.

-Mr. Hash serves as an adjunct professor at The University of Texas at Arlington, where he teaches employment law to students enrolled in the university’s Human Resources Specialized MBA program.
+Mr. Hash serves as an Instructor at The University of Texas at Arlington, where he teaches employment law to students enrolled in the university’s Human Resources Specialized MBA program.

 Mr. Hash has consistently been selected as a Texas Super Lawyer in Texas Monthly Magazine.
 Mr. Hash’s publications include being a past contributing author to Employment Discrimination Law published by BNA.
 He co-authored E-Mail, Electronic Monitoring and Employee Privacy in the Symposium on Employment and Labor Law, South Texas Law Review, Vol. 37, No. 3 (June 1996).